timmons1234/project_template/README.md

 ## Contributions
-Collects existing research about the skill gap in network and security engineering Examines the current state of these two fields Examines methods for using off the shelf simulators to enhance curriculum
+Collects existing research about the skill gap in network and security engineering Examines the current state of these two fields Examines methods for using off the shelf simulators and simulation training techniques to enhance curriculum

 ## The focus article: